-How to Design A Golf Course (Everything to Know)
+How to Design A Golf Course (Top Secret)

-So after my last golf outing, I decided to educate myself a bit on how to design a golf course.
+So, after my last golf outing, I decided to educate myself on designing a golf course.

 But let’s dive deeper.
 What else is required?